allan-tulane/sp25-recitation-04-zevgaslin/recitation-04.md

 What is the problem that prevents us from easily parallelizing this solution?

 **Enter answer here**
+Counts is updated after each word and therefore if the whole list were to be checked in parrallel multiple entries could be created for the same word which would could cause errors correctly counting the words.
+Additionally, unforseen issues could occur if two identical words are trying to be added to the dictionary at the exact same time.

 ## Part 2: Sentiment analysis